 What are some ways to combat caregiver stress?
 It is a problem that many of us face, often every day.
 If we allow it, it can control and discourage us.
 Even if you can't utilize all of these tips, try to practice as many of them as you can.
-Although this page isn't targeted towards healthcare workers such as RNs and CNAs, they may still benefit from reading it.
+Although this page is targeted towards those who care for their loved ones, healthcare workers such as RNs and CNAs may still benefit from reading it.

 Acknowledging you need help is the first, and arguably the most important, step in reducing caregiver stress.
 We often just want to bottle it all up inside and not accept any help from anyone.
 Whether this be out of pride or out of fear that someone can't take care of our loved ones as well as we can ourselves.
 Whatever the reason, it isn't healthy to do everything on your own.
 We all need assistance from time to time.

 This one may sound silly at first, but many people expect themselves and their situations to always align perfectly.
 This just isn't realistic.
 No matter how hard we try, we are human and we will make mistakes.
 Negative things are going to happen in life and are often out of our control.